Export declaration documents

 Lodging export declarations

-Export declarations may be lodged at Customs counters.
-Alternatively, exporters may use couriers to lodge declarations at specified Customs counters when prior approval from Customs has been granted (see Courier section below).
+Export declarations may be lodged at our counters.
+Alternatively, exporters may use couriers to lodge declarations at specified counters when prior approval from us has been granted (see Courier section below).

-Amendments or withdrawals to original lodgements of export declarations can be faxed or mailed to a designated Customs office in your State/Territory.
-For a full contact list, view the client service contacts page.
-Amendments or withdrawals can also be accepted at Customs counters
+Amendments or withdrawals to original lodgements of export declarations can be faxed or mailed to one of our designated offices in your State/Territory.
+For a full contact list, view the Customs and Border Protection offices page.
+Amendments or withdrawals can also be accepted at our counters.

 Amendments or withdrawals do not require EOI where they relate directly to the original lodgement.
 Exporters (or their agents) need to quote the Customs file reference number allocated to the original lodgement.